fbpx

 Montana Net Metering – How Does It Work?

-Keep reading for our guide that breaks down the aspects of net metering in Montana, including how it can help you save year round when you switch to solar.
+Keep reading for our guide that breaks down the aspects of Montana Net Metering, including how it can help you save year-round when you switch to solar.

 What is Net Metering (NEM)?

 That means that companies like NorthWestern Energy have to compensate you when your home solar energy system produces excess energy that heads back to the grid in your community.
-Homeowners receive compensation in the form of credit from NorthWestern Energy to your account.
+Homeowners receive compensation in the form of credit from NorthWestern Energy to their accounts.

 How Does Net Metering in Montana Work Exactly?